craydent/Craydent-Node/readme.md

 **by Clark Inada**

 Craydent is all inclusive utility library.
 There are several ways to use the library in NodeJS.
+More detailed documentation on constants can be found at [Craydent Properties](http://www.craydent.com/JsonObjectEditor/docs.html#/property/CraydentNode).
+More detailed documentation on methods can be found at [Craydent Methods](http://www.craydent.com/JsonObjectEditor/docs.html#/method/CraydentNode)

 ```js
 // require with prototypes - this require will add prototypes to extend classes and add two constants ($c, $g) to the global space.
 // $g is an alias to global and $c is the constant containing all the utility methods and properties.